Saga-HQ/policies/policies/Privacy Policy.md

 ## Use of your content
 Your Content is Yours.
 Creating Content in Saga does not change the ownership of that content.
 If the Content was created by you or you have legitimate rights to use Content created by someone else, Saga does not and never will claim ownership of that content.
-Other users of Saga can access your Content only if you allow them to do so by changing the sharing permissions of your pages, collections and workspaces.
+Other users of Saga can access your Content only if you allow them to do so by changing the sharing permissions of your pages, collections and spaces.
 We will not access or use your Content except for the following purposes: provide you with customer support for example when you explicitly allowed us access to specific content during a customer support inquiry; where compelled to do so in response to lawful requests by law enforcement or government authorities; where necessary to ensure the stability and security of our Service and our systems (for example where we believe that certain Content is degrading the stability of our servers and performance); where necessary to protect the rights, privacy, property or safety of you, us, or others.

 ## Security of your personal information